 In traditional indigenous conservation, preserving the right balance between man and nature is more important than anything else.

 If we are to fully understand the importance of conservation done by indigenous peoples, then the job of education has to come from indigenous peoples themselves.
 Generally, management techniques come from inside communities and are very practical.
-Many of these might be unique, only to distinctive communities and would be responsible for the preservation of the unique places where these communities live.
+Many of these might be unique only to distinctive communities which is why there might be unique conservation practices for preserving unique places where communities live.

 Learning from other indigenous peoples who live in similar environment has enabled communities to survive, just as well as their neighbours.
 On this level, indigenous people tend to acknowledge and respect the presence of other communities within their geographical area and region.

-In today's world of climate change, some indigenous people believe that people from all backgrounds need to help conserve and preserve.
-Non-traditional conservation techniques can complement traditional ones and vice-versa.
-This is where indigenous and non-indigenous people can co-operate and work together
+In today's world of climate change, some indigenous people believe that people from all backgrounds need to help conserve and preserve and that non-traditional conservation techniques can complement traditional ones and vice-versa.
+This is where indigenous and non-indigenous people can co-operate and work together.

 Indigenous Knowledge and its Importance in Forest Preservation

 Keeping the environment as alive and healthy as possible is important for its preservation and is an integral part of any forest community.
-Everyday necessities, including medicine and materials for utility crafts come from the natural environment so people observe their surroundings closely and know how to use it.
+Everyday necessities, including medicine and materials for utility crafts come from the natural environment, so people observe their surroundings closely when it comes to using it.

 Handing down the wisdom is done through passing knowledge from one generation to the other, which is why there are practical ways and means to do so.
 Because knowledge is under threat, some native peoples now have immersion schools where the younger generation learn the traditional ways.
 This type of education can help children follow a path that would benefit both indigenous and non-indigenous communities.